 This course examines the structures of government and the economy in the United States.
 The balance and separation of power within U.S. government and the powers inherent to each branch and level of democratic values, and responsible participation in the community are stressed throughout the course.
 The United States’ political and economic roles in the global community are also analyzed.
 Basic principles inherent in the Constitution of the United States, the Declaration of Independence, the Constitution of Virginia, the Virginia Declaration of Rights, and the Virginia Statue of Religious Freedom are examined and related to everyday life.

-Grading is in accordance with Social Studies Department guidelines for US/VA Government.
-Tests and quizzes are 80% and classwork/homework is 20%.
 Students grades will be posted in the online grade book on PARENTVUE.
 Grades are numeric not a letter grade.
 Therefore, if a 30 question assessment is given and the student answers 27 correctly, the grade will be 27.
-The online grade book assigns a numeric and letter cumulative grade based on all assignments/assessments that are recorded and posts them in the grade book.
+The online grade book assigns a numeric and letter cumulative grade based on all assessments that are recorded and posts them in the grade book.
 There are, however, some letter grades which can be posted.
 They are as follows:

-- X indicates the student is exempt from the assignment or assessment
+- X indicates the student is exempt from the assessment

 - Z indicates the work is missing or not turned in or the test or quiz has not been taken.
 The grade is therefore a 0.

 - S indicates the student was absent on the due date

 - L indicates the work was turned in late.